Difference between zoloft and seroquel

 Zoloft, also known by its generic name sertraline, belongs to a class of medications called selective serotonin reuptake inhibitors (SSRIs).
 The main function of Zoloft is to increase the levels of serotonin, a neurotransmitter, in the brain.

-See also Seroquel xr classification
+See also Seroquel and street drugs

 By inhibiting the reuptake of serotonin in the brain, Zoloft helps to improve mood, reduce anxiety, and alleviate symptoms of depression.
 Increased serotonin in the brain results in enhanced communication between nerve cells, which can positively affect one’s emotional state.